ayushcodes1729/quick-notes/Steps.md

 ## 🛠️ Step 2: Design the homepage

-- [ ] Create a homepage with “Create Note” button and input for existing note ID
+- [x] Create a homepage with “Create Note” button
 - [ ] Handle button click to navigate to `/note/[id]`

 ---